VitalPointAI/get-personas-js/README.md

 2. import the package and instantiate a Persona class
 3. call a method, passing it the name of the NEAR account you want data for

+    > The package uses an environment variable to determine whether testnet or mainnet contracts are used.
+Ensure you have a .env that has a ENV=test or ENV=prod variable set. (test = testnet, prod = mainnet)

 ### Step 1: Install the NPM Package ###

     yarn add @aluhning/get-personas-js